RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 >    <summary><b>💡 Hint 5</b></summary>
 >
 > In the IND-CCA2 game the adversary can access the encryption oracle and the decryption oracle.
 The adversary can choose the order he makes requests to the oracles but in CryptoVerif only one oracle can be called at a time.
-> Check the syntax of parallel composition of oracles below.
+> Check the syntax of parallel composition of oracles in CryptoVerif below.
 >>  <details>
 >>    <summary><b>CryptoVerif Syntax: Parallel composition of oracles</b></summary>
 >>